Tips for Baking at High Altitude

 With winter underway, you may be visiting a higher elevation this ski season.
 Whether you are headed to the mountains to ski, snowboard, snowshoe, or just drink hot Toddys by the fire, you may be thinking about how to bake at high altitudes.
 Or you may be thinking you need tips for baking at high altitude.

 Because let’s be real, all these activities would be so much more enjoyable if a sweet reward was waiting for you afterwards.
-Something like a cookie, slice of coffee cake, or biscotti.
-That crunch of a crispy biscotti after it was dipped into your hot chocolate is the icing on the cake after a day spent outside enjoying snow and blue skies.
-And we could all use some of that to start the new year!
+Something like a slice of Peppermint Mocha Coffee Cake, a warm and gooey Brown Butter Caramel Dark Chocolate Cookies, or Big Chocolate Cookie hits the spot after a day spent adventuring.

-Lucky for you, I live at 8,000 feet in altitude – which is one of the highest elevations in the country.
-And I founded the first organic bake shop in the country, right here at 8,000 feet.
+Lucky for you, I live at 8,000 feet in altitude — which is one of the highest elevations in the country.
+And I founded one of the first organic bake shops in the country, right here at 8,000 feet.
 So, I know how to bake at high altitudes!

 I even wrote a book about it, titled The Mountain Baker.
 Inside you’ll find tons of cozy recipes from myself and my friend Kimmy Fasani who wrote the book with me.
 We share mountain inspired recipes for breakfast and brunch, snacks to take in your pack while out in the backcountry, après for when you are starving from playing outside all day, cozy meals to make in your cabin, and of course desserts!

-What is the difference in high altitude versus sea level?
+What is the difference in high altitude cooking?

 Two words: air pressure.
 As altitude increases, the amount of gas molecules in the air decreases.
 If you’ve ever heard the expression “thin air” that’s what they mean when talking about high altitude.
 If you’ve ever visited the mountains, you can feel these effects in the form of shortness of breath when exercising, getting dehydrated, dry skin, and more.
 They even gave it a name: high altitude sickness.